 The international order created under U.S. leadership has changed since the post-WW II period, and the PRC arguably is using the rules of the game to increasingly change the game itself.
 While the PRC has leveraged its role in multilateral organizations to challenge U.S. dominance and promote its own interests, the United States must reinvigorate its engagement with these institutions to restore confidence in the liberal democratic order.
 By deepening participation in the United Nations, fostering coalition-building with developing countries, and investing in human capital, the U.S. can counterbalance the PRC's growing influence and reaffirm its leadership on the global stage.

-The views expressed herein belong solely to the author and do not necessarily reflect those of the U.S. Department of State, U.S. government, or any other affiliated organization or employer.
+The views expressed herein belong solely to the authors and do not necessarily reflect those of the U.S. government.

 Amanda Zeidan is a foreign service officer at the U.S. Department of State.